MSc Engineering with Management

 - MSc in Engineering with Management - Energy for Sustainability

-- MSc in Engineering with Management - Infrastructure Systems
+- MSc in Engineering with Management - Infrastructure System

 Intelligent Manufacturing will be supported by staff and industry who specialise in the areas of 3D printing, Industry 4.0 and the Internet of Things.
-Likewise, Energy for Sustainability and Infrastructure Systems draw on the University’s well established and respected research history in areas such as smart systems and renewable energy as well as its links to key influencers and decision makers in government.
-Engineering Modelling and Simulation has been developed from the needs of the aerospace industry for advanced multi-disciplinary modelling and optimisation techniques, and is applicable to other industrial sectors.
+Likewise, Energy for Sustainability and Infrastructure Systems draw on the University's well established and respected research history in areas such as smart systems and renewable energy.

 - UK: full-time